 Cushion Pad - A cushion pad sits inside a decorative cushion cover on your bed or sofa.
-Here at DUSK, our cushion pads are filled with luxury duck feather, with 50cm and 65cm sizes available depending on your desired look.
+Here at DUSK, our cushion pads are filled with luxury duck feathers, with 50cm and 65cm sizes available, depending on your desired look.

 Cushion Cover - Similar to a throw pillow, a fabric cushion cover is a decorative item that can add personality and texture to your home interior.
 These are often referred to as scatter cushions for the living room or decorative/throw pillows for the bed.